Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 The complaint states, “It’s a known fact that there is a black side and white side at OPD.”

 Sgt.
-Keuntjes is also accused of endangering a black officer’s life during a meth lap bust.
-That officer is still recovering from his injuries and may have permanent damage.
+Keuntjes is also accused of endangering Officer Tony J. Watts’ life during a meth lab bust.
+Watts, who is black, is still recovering from his injuries and may have permanent damage.

-The officer who was injured has stated that Sgt.
+Watts has stated that Sgt.
 Keuntjes has made racial remarks on many occasions and that, Chief Graham overlooks the problem.

 According to more than a dozen OPD officers, Sgt.
 Keuntjes and Chief Graham are close friends.